cp2k/cp2k-input-tools/README.md

 Fully validating pure-python CP2K input file parsers including preprocessing capabilities

-Available commands:
+Available commands (also available through an API, see below):

 * `cp2klint` .. a CP2K input file linter
-* `fromcp2k` .. create a (almost simplified) JSON or YAML configuration file from a CP2K input file (includes validation)
+* `fromcp2k` .. create a JSON or YAML configuration file from a CP2K input file (includes validation)
-* `tocp2k` .. convert a (simplified) JSON or YAML configuration back to CP2K's input file format (includes validation)
+* `tocp2k` .. convert a JSON or YAML configuration back to CP2K's input file format (includes validation)

 For a description of the JSON/YAML formats used, see below.